-- 1. Say: Now let's move on to an example of written teacher commentary. - 2.
-Show slide.
+1. Say: Now let's move on to an example of written teacher commentary.

-- 3. Present: - > Turn to pages where you'll find the sample of student work. - For the purposes of this activity, we will use the same student work for grades 3-5.
-Recognize how the task can be modified for different grade levels and expectations. - > Take a minute to read the student work.
+- 3. Present: - > Turn to pages where you'll find the sample of student work. - For the purposes of this activity, we will use the same student work for grades K-2 and 8. - > Take a minute to read the student work.
 [Allow time for participants to read student work.]